-Final presentations should last about 10 minutes with 5 minutes of audience questions.
+Final presentations should last 10 minutes with 2-3 minutes for audience questions.

-In preparing your presentation think about the higher level issues and how to make the presentation interesting to your audience.
-There are many excellent resources freely available on how to present well- use these!
+In preparing your presentation, think about the higher level issues and how to make the presentation interesting to your audience.
+There are many excellent resources freely available on how to present well - use these!